DevHedronYT/WebDev/Web-Scraping/WeatherScraper/README.md

 To clone this repository just type 'git clone https://github.com/DevHedronYT/WebDev.git', if that does not work just download the zip by clicking on the green 'Code' button

-Then navigate to the folder of this file
+Then navigate to the folder of these files

 To run type 'python main.py' on Windows or 'python3 main.py' on MacOS